Filling Out Forms on macOS and Windows

-Secret Agent is a helper application which runs along side the Codebook for Desktop Applications.
-It allows you to quickly access and insert your Codebook data into other applications and browsers without bringing up the main Codebook window.
-Secret Agent is a feature of Codebook for Windows and Codebook for macOS.
-It is not available on iOS and Android.
+Secret Agent is a helper application which runs along side Codebook on macOS and Windows.
+It allows you to quickly access and insert your Codebook data into other applications and browsers using a global keyboard shortcut, without bringing up the main Codebook window.
+Secret Agent is not available on iOS and Android.

 Adjust the Secret Agent Keybinding to your liking, or just leave it as the default.